Yuja Wang: After 2007

 Wang performed with the National Youth Orchestra of China for its Carnegie Hall premiere on July 22, 2017, with conductor Ludovic Morlot of the Seattle Symphony, performing Tchaikovsky's Piano Concerto No. 1 in B-Flat Minor.

-In 2019, Wang paid tribute to Kennedy Center Honoree Michael Tilson Thomas with a rendition of "You Come Here Often?"
+In March 2019, Wang gave the world premiere of the concerto Must the Devil Have All the Good Tunes? by John Adams, composed for Ms. Wang, with the Los Angeles Philharmonic under conductor Gustavo Dudamel.
+She also paid tribute to Kennedy Center Honoree Michael Tilson Thomas with a rendition of "You Come Here Often?" in 2019.